ciresdem/cudem/docs/pointz.md

 ### Point Gridding Utilities

-* **`PointPixels` Class:** A helper utility that bins scattered points into a regular grid structure, calculating aggregated statistics (mean, min, max, sum, std, var, weights, uncertainty) for each cell.
-This is the foundational logic used by the outlier filters to establish local statistics.
+* **`PointPixels` Class:** A utility in the Python APO that bins scattered points into a regular grid structure, calculating aggregated statistics (mean, min, max, sum, std, var, weights, uncertainty) for each cell.
+This is the foundation used by the outlier filters to establish local statistics.

 ## Usage and Examples